tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/API 文档/日志管理/上传结构化日志_intl_en.md

 #### Response header

-No special response header is used except for common response header.
+No special response header is used except for common response headers.

 #### Response parameters